 Methods: A paper survey utilizing a 5-point Likert scale, from strongly agree to strongly disagree, was administered to gain knowledge on the nurse's perception of working in a large geographical area.
 RN's with interest in finding solutions were identified and provided suggestions at taskforce brainstorming sessions to improve buy-in with leadership.
 A reevaluation survey of the pilot change will be conducted monthly post-implementation to obtain feedback.

-Outcomes/Results: Survey respondents (n=27/33 or 82% response rate), 17 (63%) rated neutral to disagree with their satisfaction of the current process and flow.
-All (100%) of the respondents rated strongly agree or agree that better flow promotes patient safety and proximity to the patient as a nurse satisfier.
+Outcomes/Results: Survey respondents (n=27/33 or 82%), 17 (63%) rated neutral to disagree with their satisfaction of the current process and flow.
+Out of 33, 31(94%) of the respondents rated strongly agree or agree that better flow promotes patient safety and proximity to the patient as a nurse satisfier (see Fig. 1-4).
 Discussion: Utilizing a multidisciplinary approach, a large geographical area was divided into smaller "care zones", with nurses assigned to a specific area of 6-7 rooms versus the entire 20 bed unit.
-Color-coded care zones allowed for equitable teams, accountability, and efficiency being in close proximity to patients.
+Color-coded care zones allowed for equitable teams, accountability, and efficiency being in close proximity to patient.